kodevik/SVG-BatteryGauge/README.md

     * strokeWidth - The thickness of the outline of the battery.
     * strokeColour - The colour of the outline of the battery.
     * bgColour - The background colour of the battery
+    * mode - The mode for calculating the battery percentage, either '12v_LiFePO4' or '12v_Lead'

 For example:
 ```